Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <section class="section-content">

-<h2 id="type4" style="padding: 0; margin-top: 1em">Enneagram 4 - Individualists: Validate Feelings for Effective Dialogue</h2>
+## Enneagram 4 - Individualists: Validate Feelings for Effective Dialogue

 Type 4s are creative, emotional, and intuitive.
 They have a strong sense of individuality and often feel that they are different from others.
 However, their focus on their own emotions can sometimes lead to moodiness and self-absorption.